 The Structure of the Complex

 The complex consists of three buildings - a circular main building, a storage area and a residential wing for the staff.
 In the circular upper floor of the main building are children's bedrooms.
 There, double-sided natural lighting and ventilation were created by a fold in the ceiling.
 It was designed to function as a natural healing apparatus using wind, sun and nature.
-In 1974 the JNA turned the children's hospital into a hotel for its employees. n the 1980s it was expanded with prefabricated bungalows in the surrounding pine forest.
-During the Yugoslav Wars was used as a refugee shelter.
+In 1974 the JNA turned the children's hospital into a hotel for its employees.
+In the 1980s it was expanded with prefabricated bungalows in the surrounding pine forest.
+During the Yugoslav Wars it was used as a refugee shelter.
 Since then the main building has been vacant, while the eight apartments are still inhabited.
 The efforts of the local municipal administration to demolish the building and establish a luxury tourism resort failed as the building was listed as heritage in 2015.

 The Preventive Protection

-This unique example of critical regionalism in modern architecture, which applies the canons of international style in a local context, was designed in 1960-1962 by Rikard Marasović, and a look at the photos and plans that we bring you clearly speak of the value and need to preserve this unique example of modern architecture in our country.
+This unique example of critical regionalism in modern architecture, which applies the canons of international style in a local context, was designed in 1960-1962 by Rikard Marasović, and a look at the photos and plans that we bring you clearly speak of the value and need to preserve this unique example of modern architecture in Croatia.
 However, until the middle of 2012, the building did not have any protection.
 Since the breakup of Yugoslavia, the facility has not been in its primary function.
 It is owned by the Republic of Croatia and managed by the state company Club Adriatic d.o.o. which was given the management of former military facilities.
 From devastation through commercialization for tourist purposes, this object in an attractive location was saved by the fact that it was not registered in the cadastre and especially by its economic unprofitability according to today's market standards.
 The decision on preventive protection, for three years, was issued on August 31, 2012 by the joint efforts of Platform 9.81 and the Split Conservation Department, and the object is now in the Register of Cultural Properties of the Republic of Croatia, on the List of Preventively Protected Cultural Properties.